eflautt/ga-data-science/lessons/lesson-1/readme.md

 5. Refine
 6. Build
 7. Present
-8. Iteration

 #### Walk through with the Futurama example from Project 1
 ##### IDENTIFY: Understand the problem:
-Using Planet Express customer data from January 3001-3005 determine how likely previous customers are to request a repeat delivery using demographic information (profession, company size, location) and previous delivery data (days since last delivery, number of total deliveries)
+Using Planet Express customer data from January 3001-3005, determine how likely previous customers are to request a repeat delivery using demographic information (profession, company size, location) and previous delivery data (days since last delivery, number of total deliveries)

-- Identify business/product objectives
+- Identify business/product objectives:
-  Are previous customers are to request a repeat delivery?
+	- Are previous customers are to request a repeat delivery?
-- Identify and hypothesize goals and criteria for success What factors are likely to influence a customer's decision to be reuse Planet Express for Delivery?
+- Identify and hypothesize goals and criteria for success:
+	- What factors are likely to influence a customer's decision to be reuse Planet Express for Delivery?
 - Create a set of questions for identifying correct data set